NEW TEXTING FOR SALES AND GIVEAWAYS!

 The following demonstrates the effects of the liver on our bodies:

 1. The liver is where T4 is converted to T3 (the activated thyroid hormone).

 2. Excess estrogen blocks production of T3.
 T4 needs to be converted to activated T3, a process that happens in the liver.
 T3 is what makes us feel good.
-A supplement called EstroFactors helps detox this bad estrogen out of the liver, which in turn will heal liver function and increase T3.
+Click HERE to find supplements to help the healing process.

 3. The liver breaks down fat if it is not tired and toxic.

 4. This important organ not only helps you lose weight, but also controls your moods.